 National Alliance on Mental Illness of Southern Arizona (NAMI-SA)$163,000

 The National Alliance on Mental Illness of Southern Arizona is the Tucson affiliate of the largest nationwide grassroots organization advocating for, educating and supporting people living with mental illness and their families.
 This local nonprofit was originally chartered in 1983 to increase awareness and reduce stigma for those living with mental illness and their caregivers.
 They are dedicated to the eradication of mental illnesses and to the improvement of the quality of life of all whose lives are affected by these diseases.
 The Lovell Foundation granted $15,000 in January 2009 to support the Family to Family and In Our Own Voice programs.
 In 2011, the foundation granted $18,000 to support upgrades to the database system.
 In 2013, $10,000 was granted to support the training of volunteer trainers for NAMI-SA’s educational programs and $5,000 to build its organizational capacity.
 From 2014-2016, an additional $65,000 was granted to support capacity building.
-In 2017, they received a planning grant for a school-based mental illness stigma reduction initiative.
+In 2017, they received a planning grant for a school-based mental illness stigma reduction initiative, which was supported in 2018 with a grant of $621,168, payable over three years.

 National Apostolate for Inclusion Ministry (NAfIM)$6,000